Your life is a movie. You are the hero. Your mission is your goal.

 Become vulnerable because only you hold the key to your esteem.

-Fear Of Success
+c) Fear of Success

 Many people see success as something only ‘successful’ people can achieve.
 They think they don’t deserve success.
 They are afraid of reaching their full potential because they are afraid of giving up an ordinary life.